SpectralPack/Cryptid/README.md

 > *I'm hitting infinity very often, is there any way to raise the limit of the scoring system?*

-Talisman may be configured to be on **BigNum** mode, which has a maximum limit of ee308.
-You can make the limit virtually disappear by changing it to **OmegaNum**, which can handle e10##1000.
-You can configure it by going into Mods, then clicking Talisman, and changing the Score Limit under Config.
+Talisman may not be configured to be on **Omeganum** mode, which has a maximum limit of e10##1000.
+You can make the limit virtually disappear by going into Mods, then clicking Talisman, and changing the Score Limit under Config.
 Be careful; if you have a saved run that was on a different number system, you won't be able to load it (unless if you switch back)!

 > *I've experienced a crash/bug!*